Micah, Stop: The Prophet Speaks Truth, but the People Won’t Listen

-At one point the people even tell him to stop talking—as if his silence would keep God’s plans from happening.
+At one point the people even tell him to stop talking—they say, “Stop it Micah”—as if his silence would keep God’s plans from happening.

 Micah’s sarcastic retort is that if a prophet proclaimed plenty of wine and beer for everyone, the people would flock to him.
 Apparently, rather than face the truth, the people prefer to anesthetize themselves from it.

-Our reaction to things we don’t want to hear is much the same today.
-We respond as consumers, leaving the teacher of an unpalatable message and seeking someone who will tell us what we want to hear.
+Our reaction is to respond as consumers, leaving the teacher of an unpalatable message and seeking someone who will tell us what we want to hear.

 That’s approaching faith with a consumerism mindset: looking for what is pleasant and nice—even if it’s wrong.
 It happened to Micah and it’s still happening today.